-Successful shutdowns start and end with experienced and effective shutdown supervisors.
+Successful shutdowns start and end with experienced and effective shutdown leaders.
 Without strong leadership, particularly during execution, these complex and business-critical events frequently suffer from poor planning, scheduling issues, rework, overruns, and safety incidents.

 The calibre of your shutdown leadership also determines how well you can control costs at a project and program level.
-In the short term, capable supervisors achieve quick wins by improving workflows and on-the-ground communication during an event.
-In the longer term, insightful shutdown supervisors help organisations transform how they think about and manage their overall asset maintenance program.
+In the short term, capable leaders achieve quick wins by improving workflows and on-the-ground communication during an event.
+In the longer term, insightful shutdown leaders help organisations transform how they think about and manage their overall asset maintenance program.
 In other words, hiring high-quality shutdown leaders represents a substantial profit-making opportunity for your business.

 The current skills shortage, widely reported as the worst in decades, is being used as a catalyst for change by innovative organisations in the resources sector.
 Rather than searching externally, leading businesses are looking within their ranks and investing in their own top technical talent.
-Asset-intensive firms are now supporting and developing their people to step up as shutdown supervisors through a mix of training, mentoring, and importantly, the transfer of knowledge.
+Asset-intensive firms are now supporting and developing their people to step up as shutdown leaders through a mix of training, mentoring, and importantly, the transfer of knowledge.

 Let’s explore how you can introduce this novel approach in your organisation.